picfight/pfcdata/README.md

 `package dbtypes` defines the data types used by the DB backends to model the block, transaction, and related blockchain data structures.
-Functions for converting from standard Decred data types (e.g. `wire.MsgBlock`) are also provided.
+Functions for converting from standard PicFight Coin data types (e.g. `wire.MsgBlock`) are also provided.

 `package rpcutils` includes helper functions for interacting with a